mslosarz/nextrtc-example-ratpack/README.md

-# nextrtc-example-wo-spring
+# nextrtc-example-ratpack
-Example of use NextRTC in standalone mode
+Example of use NextRTC in standalone mode with ratpack server

 Clone project and then
 - enter to directory with project